Man arrested in ambush of 2 Los Angeles County deputies

 Attempted murder charges were filed against Deonte Lee Murray, 36, District Attorney Jackie Lacey said in a press conference.

-Murray was arrested two weeks ago in connection with a separate carjacking and he was expected to be arraigned later Wednesday.
+Murray was arrested two weeks ago in connection with a separate carjacking and he was expected to be arraigned later Wednesday on charges in both cases.

+Sheriff’s Homicide Bureau Capt.
+Kent Wegener, who detailed the investigation, did not suggest a specific motive for the attack “other than the fact that he obviously hates policemen and he wants them dead.”

-The deputies, who suffered head wounds in the Sept.
-12 ambush, have since been released from the hospital and are recovering.
+The deputies suffered head wounds in the Sept.
+12 ambush and have since been released from the hospital and are recovering.
+Sheriff Alex Villanueva said, however, that they face further reconstructive surgeries and it will be a long process.

 Surveillance video showed a person on foot approach the patrol car, parked at a Metro rail station in the city of Compton, and fire a handgun through the passenger-side window.
 The deputies were able to radio for help despite their wounds.